MartinPetkov/GCTF2021BeginnersQuestWriteups/6-misc-to-the-moon/README.md

 440697918422363183397548356115174111979967632241756381461523275762611555565044345243686920364972358787309560456318193690287799624872508559490789890532367282472832564379215298488385593860832849627398865422864710999039787979733217240717198641619578634620231344233376325369569117210379679868602299244468387044128773681334105139544596909148571184763654886495124023818825988036876333149722377075577809087358356951704469327595398462722928801
 ```

-This is probably our next value, but let's save our progress.
+This is probably our next value, so let's save our progress.

 **The file is [chall.from_nyan](chall.from_nyan)**